On Howland time-independent formulation of CP-divisible quantum evolutions: Howland time-independent formalism

 \begin{proof} Properties (\ref{prop:FourierOpCommOne}), (\ref{prop:FourierOpCommTwo}) as well as self-adjointness of $F_z$ can be easily shown by direct computation.
 Unboundedness of $F_z$ is also clear: simply consider sequence of basis vectors $(e_{n})_{n\in\integers}$ and notice $\sup_{n\in\integers}\| F_z (e_{n})\|_{L^2} = \sup_{n\in\integers} |n| = \infty$. \end{proof}

 Property (\ref{prop:FourierOpCommOne}) leads in particular to group-like conditions $F_0 = I$, $F_n = F_{1}^{n}$, $F_{n+m} = F_{n}F_{m}$, $F_{n}^{-1} = F_{-n} = F_{n}^{\hadj}$ and $\|F_n\|_{\infty}=1$.
 The idea standing behind introduction of Fourier operators is such that they may be efficiently used to represent periodic operator-valued functions as time-independent \emph{static} operators defined on the generalized space of states.
+This again will remain compatible with Howland formulation.

 Let $A$ be a linear operator on $\mathscr{L}^{2}(\mathbb{T},\matrd_1)$.
 Then, the unique operator $\tilde{A}$ acting on $\matrd_1 \, \bar{\otimes} \, L^2 (\mathbb{T})$ given by